Phoenix Police officer killed in rollover crash due to reported red light runner

 Phoenix Fire Department crews extricated New from the Tahoe and transported him to an area hospital where he later died.

 The other driver, a man, also died in the crash.
-His name has not been released.
+He was identified as 31-year-old Christopher Castro.

-Police say according to preliminary information, speed is a contributing factor with the vehicle that ran the red light.
+Police say speed and impairment are contributing factors with the vehicle that ran the red light.

 "I just want to point out this is the danger our officers face every night.
 They go to work and they don't know if they're going to make it back to their family the next day.
 And unfortunately, this time, this officer did not.
 And we ask that your thoughts and prayers are with the New family as well as the entire Phoenix Police Department and all first responders," said Justus.